JAPETHj/trinit_ml01_hexahack/README.md

+REFERENCES:
-clone the yolov5 model from : git clone https://github.com/rkuo2000/yolov5 .
-This yolo model which has been already created is used for trainig our datasets in India/train folder  and India/test is where the images directory under it will contain all data to be tested.
+*clone the yolov5 model from : git clone https://github.com/rkuo2000/yolov5 .
+This yolo model which has been already created is used for trainig our datasets in
+ India/train folder  and India/test is where the images directory under it will contain all data to be tested.
 The complete link to the kaggle workspace : https://www.kaggle.com/code/japethj/trinit-ml-01 here we have use YOLO for damge detection specifically version 5 YOLO is a real-time object detection system that can detect multiple objects in an image or video.
 It uses a single neural network to predict bounding boxes and class probabilities for each object.